alimahouk/scapehouse/README.md

 ## Author

-Created by Ali Mahouk and Abdullah Khan.
+Created by Ali Mahouk and Abdullah Khan in 2009-2010.